optboy/optboy.github.io/_posts/2020-03-26-mumtaz_karatas_2017.md

 ---
 layout: post
-title: "[논문 리뷰] - <A multi-objective facility location problem in the presence of variable gradual coverage performance and cooperative cover>"
+title: "[논문 리뷰] A multi-objective facility location problem in the presence of variable gradual coverage performance and cooperative cover"
 author: optboy
 categories: [Optimization]
 ---